kr-matthews/minesweeper/README.md

 Optional features: highlighting cells with too many adjacent flags, and cycling through a "?" in addition to a flag on right-clicks.

+### Potential Future Features

+Change flags to being set on key-down.

+When clicking on a revealed square with insufficient adjacent flags, briefly indicate the adjacent non-flagged (and non-question-marked) cells.

 ### Flaws

+The timer may be running slightly slowly -- to explore.

 useState is over-relied on; many instances should be replaced by useReducer.
 Some logic should be wrapped into custom hooks (as the timer is).